HenriqueFReinaldi/command/command/uso/doc.md

 * O comando [while](#loops), por também conter uma "condicional", pode entrar em um encadeamento de condicionais:

-        set a 5
+        set a to 5
         while a > 0
-            set a a-1
+            set a to a-1
         elif a = 0
             show Agora, `a` e nulo!